votingworks/vxmail/docs/product-spec.md

 * upload the voter mailing list
 * proof generated ballots on screen
 * order those ballots printed and mailed, with a 3-day in-USPS-hands SLA
-* track ballot delivery to voters.
+* track ballot delivery to voters
 * track ballot return from voters.

 All ballot printing, stuffing, and mailing is managed by VotingWorks